Showing posts with label Wasteland. Show all posts

 Rusty wagons on scrubby wasteland

-Up until a few years ago there were a load of rusting goods wagons sitting on some tracks in the yard.
+For many years there were a load of rusting goods wagons sitting on some tracks in the yard.
 They were eventually towed away by a big diesel train and apart from one fenced off area, the goods yard is now empty of rail tracks.
 The once flat land is now ridged with earth embankments and scattered with rubbish from illegal dumping.
 It is an area of burnt out cars, discarded white goods and remnants of torn out bathrooms and kitchens.
 What, may you wonder, is the attraction of this place then?
 Well, it is a peaceful area to walk around, a habitat of wildflowers, numerous butterflies, and beetles, and lots of crows.
 It also has that added extra of being a place where one shouldn’t really be, and sometimes I get a little frisson of excitement from that.

 A view over an area of ridged and grassy wasteland to a city silhouetted in the sunlight.
 Photo by Kevin Nosferatu for the Skulferatu Project.